What is the Speech CLI?

 Speech recognition: Convert speech to text either from audio files or directly from a microphone, or transcribe a recorded conversation.

 Speech synthesis: Convert text to speech either by using input from text files or by inputting directly from the command line.
-Customize speech output characteristics by using Speech Synthesis Markup Language (SSML) configurations, and neural voices.
+Customize speech output characteristics by using Speech Synthesis Markup Language (SSML) configurations.

 Speech translation: Translate audio in a source language to text or audio in a target language.